 As a reflective practitioner, I adapt and learn from teaching for extended periods across the education sector: in primary Italian; Spanish Yr 11 at Victorian School of Languages; Adult Education Italian and Spanish; adult ESL/Literacy; ELICOS; IELTS exam preparation (and examination) and 25 years in Higher Education Language and Culture Education.

-Citation for Outstanding contribution to Student learning: for developing innovative assessment and curriculum practices
+Citation for Outstanding contribution to Student learning: for developing innovative assessment and curriculum practices, La Trobe University.

-Citation for Outstanding contribution to Student learning: developing effective communication skills and engage learning with content in a bilingual subject
+Citation for Outstanding contribution to Student learning: developing effective communication skills and engage learning with content in a bilingual subject, La Trobe University.

 Teaching and Course Coordination summary

-You can study Spanish as a major in the Bachelor of International Studies (Languages) or as an elective in any course at Undergraduate or Postgraduate level.
+Study Spanish as a major in the Bachelor of International Studies (Languages) or part of a minor in Undergraduate or Postgraduate Masters level or a university elective.

 Major: Language and Intercultural Communication Undergraduate and Postgraduate